Department of Neurological Surgery

 The mission of the department and the UC Davis School of Medicine is excellence in teaching, research and patient care.

 The opportunities for growth for the resident as an individual and also as a team member are substantial.
 The faculty encourages each resident to develop areas of specialty and research interests of his or her own choosing.
-With their diverse background, the faculty also offer training from varying points of view: Dr. Muizelaar trained at University of Amsterdam, the Netherlands; Dr. Boggan - UC San Francisco; Dr. Chang - Temple University, Philadelphia and McGill University / Montreal Neurological Institute; Dr. Kim - Johns Hopkins and UC Davis; and Dr. Schrot - SUNY - Buffalo and UC Davis.
-Dr. Muizelaar, the present chair, is world-renown for his contributions to the management of severe head injury and intensive care.
+With their diverse background, the faculty also offer training from varying points of view: Dr. Boggan - UC San Francisco; Dr. Chang - Temple University, Philadelphia and McGill University / Montreal Neurological Institute; and Dr. Kim - Johns Hopkins and UC Davis.
 Dr. Youmans, professor emeritus, is known world-wide for his six-volume text Neurological Surgery.
 Dr. Franklin C. Wagner, Jr., (former chairman) professor e meritus, is currently practicing at the University of Illinois in Chicago.

 Within the the hospital, the UC Davis Medical Center, there is a dedicated 10-bed NSICU with specially trained nurses.
 The operating room also has a team of neuro-trained nurses.
 Included in the operating room suite are two dedicated full-time neurological surgery rooms.
 Elective surgery is scheduled five days of the week.
 As the Chief Resident performs approximately 400-500 cases/year, a substantial number of surgeries will be entrusted to the remaining residents, creating the opportunity for assisting at and performing surgery early in their training.